etKing666/self_driving_car/README.md

 1. Start and stop the car
 2. Increase and decrease the speed of the car
-3. Make a U-turn (from North to South or vice-versa)
+3. Change directions
-4. Place an obstacle on the road
+4. Place an obstacle
 5. Put a traffic sign
-6. Instantiate a car in the environment
+6. Instantiate a car
 7. Add, delete and change user

 ## Development Methodology